HaoKun-Li/VMamba_onnx/README.md

 ### Export to ONNX

-Please Try to see the bash in run.sh, this prokect is still developing.
+Please try to see the bash in [run.sh](run.sh) this project is still developing.

 The following Readme.md is clone from previous https://github.com/MzeroMiko/VMamba